Many-body effects in a composite bosonic Josephson junction: Introduction

-The BJJ has been extensively studied both theoretically and experimentally \cite{Smerzi1997, Albiez2005, Gati2007, LeBlanc2011, Gillet2014, Burchinati2017, Hou2018}.
-Theoretically, two commonly used methods for the study of BJJ dynamics are the mean-field method and the Bose-Hubbard model.
-As previously mentioned several features of BJJ dynamics, such as the collapse and revival of the density oscillations and the fragmentation are beyond the scope of the mean-field level of theory.
-While the two-mode Bose-Hubbard model can explain those features accurately as long as the dynamics of the BJJ involve only the lowest energy band.
-Therefore, in order to accurately study the BJJ dynamics when the higher energy bands participate, one requires to solve the full many-body Schrodinger equation.
-In this context, our group has developed a numerically exact many-body method, called the Multiconfigurational time-dependent Hartree method for bosons (MCTDHB), which takes into account all the participating energy bands, unlike the two-mode Bose-Hubbard model where only the lowest band participates.
+In particular, trapped ultra-cold bosons in a symmetric double-well potential called the bosonic Josephson junction (BJJ) \cite{Sakmann2009, Haldar2018, Bhowmik2020}, provide a prototype for the Josephson effect originally predicted for tunneling of Cooper pair between two weakly-linked superconductors \cite{Josephson1962}.
+Therefore, BJJ provides a deep insight into the tunneling dynamics of correlated quantum many-body systems.
+Naturally, it has been the focus of a large number of theoretical as well as experimental research~\cite{Smerzi1997, Albiez2005, Gati2007, LeBlanc2011, Gillet2014, Burchinati2017, Hou2018}.
+The mean-field theory and the two-mode Bose-Hubbard (BH) model are commonly used for theoretically studying BJJ.
+While several important features of BJJ dynamics, such as the collapse and revival of the density oscillations~\cite{Milburn1997} and the fragmentation~\cite{Sakmann2014, Theel2020, Vargas2021}, can not be captured by the mean-field level of theory, BH model can at best provide a qualitative description for such features and ultimately totally fails to capture the many-body features of the many-particle variances.
+This is due to not taking into account the role of the higher energy band.
+Therefore to accurately describe the BJJ dynamics, in particular, and the dynamics of a correlated many-body system in general, at least when the higher energy bands participate, solving the many-body Schr\"odinger equation is necessary.
+In this context, our group has developed a numerically exact many-body method, called the Multiconfigurational time-dependent Hartree method for bosons (MCTDHB), which takes into account all the participating energy bands.

+In recent times, MCTDHB has been thoroughly utilized in studying the BJJ dynamics in different situations, viz., in 1D as well as in 2D; with repulsive and attractive interactions \cite{Sakmann2010}; with contact and finite range interactions \cite{Tunneling_Rapha, Haldar2018, Bhowmik2022arxiv}; and in presence of an asymmetry in the trap \cite{Haldar2019, Bhowmik2022}, etc. Studying fragmentation and the uncertainty product of the many-particle position and momentum operators by MCTDHB~\cite{Klaiman2016} has only reinforced the importance of using a full many-body model.